 I used to enjoy a glass of wine or a bottle of beer at the end of the day, but it was getting too expensive to justify the luxury.
 Even if I cheaped out and bought box wine for $15 or a 30-pack case of Miller Highlife for $18, it still cost too much.

 I considered traditional home-brewing, but the start up costs were usually prohibitive.
 That is, until I came across ciderup.com’s ad in The Backwoodsman Magazine.
-They offer a hard cider brewing kit for $8, which includes a plastic airlock with cap, rubber stopper, 1 pack of champagne yeast and a printed copy of their hard cider recipe (their recipe is also available free from their website).
+They offered a hard cider brewing kit for $8, which includes a plastic airlock with cap, rubber stopper, 1 pack of champagne yeast and a printed copy of their hard cider recipe.

 Cider Up is an extremely low-overhead operation.
 Their kit came in a brown paper lunch sack with “ciderup.com” handwritten on it in Sharpie.
 It was wrapped in old newsprint and shipped in a used cardboard box.